We built this dream

 Belfast, 1909

 Christ, it was a slag-heap of a city.
-The air itself wanted to kill you—iron-laced, coal-soaked, thick enough to slice.
-Hammers beat like the heartbeat of some iron deity, and the furnaces coughed like dying dragons.
+The air itself wanted to kill you — iron-laced, coal-soaked, thick enough to slice.
+Hammers beat like the heart of some iron deity, and the furnaces coughed like dying dragons.
 A symphony of soot and madness.
-This wasn’t a city.
+This wasn't a city.
 It was an altar of fire, trying to outcreate the cosmos.

-And there she was—the Titanic.
-Not born—summoned.
-A steel skeleton rises from the filth of Harland & Wolff like some leviathan shaking off the mud of Eden.
+And there she was — the Titanic.
+Not born.
+Summoned.
+A steel skeleton rising from the filth of Harland & Wolff like a leviathan shaking off the mud of Eden.
 They called her a cathedral.
 Screw that.
 She was a war cry in steel.
-A middle finger cast in rivets, pointed straight at the cold indifference of the universe.
+A middle finger cast in rivets, aimed straight at the cold indifference of the universe.

 II.
 Afloat: The Illusion of Perfection